murphycj/uplot-react-native/README.md

 <img src="https://github.com/user-attachments/assets/f9e2e65c-bfe2-40a4-87ef-4d68faa11e77" height="400" />
 </p>

+### Caveats

+1. The library is not a simple drop-in replacement for uPlot.
+It requires a decent amount of setup and understanding how this wrapper works.

+2. Interactions like zooming and panning are not supported on iOS and Android.
+This is due to the limitations of the WebView component.
+I suggest using `react-native-gesture-handler`, `react-native-reanimated`, and `react-native-animateable-text` to roll your own interactions and legend display.

-**Note**: This library is a work in progress.
-It may not fully support all uPlot features yet, so feel free to open issues or pull requests to help improve it.
+3. The library is still in active development, so things may change.
+I've not tested all possible features of uPlot.
+Feel free to open an issue / PR to improve it.

 ## Why?